 Cyber security is an increasingly important area to build a rewarding career in.
 We’ll support you from day one, ensuring that you leave BNU as a 'work-ready' graduate.
-To help you achieve your goals we have invested in a top-end Cyber Resilience facility at our Aylesbury Campus and well-equipped computer labs on our High Wycombe Campus.
+To help you achieve your goals we have invested in well-equipped computer labs on our High Wycombe Campus.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.